giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v9.3.4.md

 date: '2020-07-13T15:00:00+00:00'
 description: Release notes for AWS workload cluster release v9.3.4, published on 13 July 2020, 15:00
-title: workload cluster release v9.3.4 for AWS
+title: Workload cluster release v9.3.4 for AWS
 ---

 This release makes security fixes for 2 CVEs:
 - IPv6 rogue router advertisement vulnerability [CVE-2020-13597](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-13597)
 - [CVE-2020-8558](https://github.com/kubernetes/kubernetes/issues/92315) which allows for neighboring hosts to bypass localhost boundary

-It also updates Managed Apps to the latest releases.
+It also updates managed apps to the latest releases.

 Below, you can find more details on components that were changed with this release.